[.blog-callout]

-However, as the spreadsheet grew, so did I realize two things: the amount of sensitive data grew as I built more spreadsheets AND its ease of access no longer became an advantage but a double-edged sword.
-It made me realize that sharing the spreadsheets or any information in Google Excel could swing either way.
+However, as the spreadsheet grew, I realized two things: the amount of sensitive data grew as I built more spreadsheets, and its ease of access was no longer an advantage but a double-edged sword.
+It made me realize that sharing spreadsheets, or any information in Google Sheets, could swing either way.

 This made me understand that when it comes to protecting sensitive information, using Google Sheets can be likened to trying to lock up a house with doors made of glass.